PRINCE2®, an acronym for PRojects IN Controlled Environments, is a project management methodology.

-PRINCE2 can guide professionals and organizations through the essentials for managing successful projects, regardless of type or scale.
-It provides a framework that focuses on organization and control throughout the entire project: PRINCE2 divides projects into manageable stages to encourage efficient control of resources and regular progress monitoring.
+PRINCE2 can guide professionals and organisations through the essentials for managing successful projects, regardless of type or scale.
+It provides a framework that focuses on organisation and control throughout the entire project: PRINCE2 divides projects into manageable stages to encourage efficient control of resources and regular progress monitoring.

 PRINCE2 is “product-based”, meaning the project plans are focused on delivering results, and not simply planning when activities will be undertaken; processes cover all the activities that compose a project, from start to finish.
 Every project starts with a project plan, each stage of the project is clearly structured.
 It provides a common language across a project and provides breakpoints within a contractual framework.

 PRINCE2 is a generic best practice method which is flexible enough to be tailored to the specific needs of different organisations for all projects, including Agile delivery.
 The main benefits of the method are:

 an organised and controlled start, making sure there is a valid reason for the project and that all people and resources have been organized and are ready for the project